- Overview: Israel

 Simplifying Global Employment with a Professional Employment Organization

-There are many things that can go wrong when you try to find employment overseas.
-Acumen International can help you navigate these challenges, but it is important to be aware of the potential obstacles you may face.
+Many things can go wrong when you try to find employment overseas.
+Acumen International can help you navigate these challenges, but it is important to know your potential obstacles.

-When making the decision to move abroad for work, your selected candidates consider a number of factors.
-The visa and work permit process complexities, currency fluctuations, lifestyle choices and family considerations can all impact their final decision.
+When deciding to move abroad for work, your selected candidates consider many factors.
+The visa and work permit process complexities, currency fluctuations, lifestyle choices, and family considerations can all impact their final decision.

-As a PEO, we understand that when expanding your business globally, it’s vital to put your employees’ needs first.
-Considering the impact that this move will have on their lives, it’s important to think outside the box and make sure they are comfortable and supported every step of the way.
+As a PEO, we understand that you must put your employees’ needs first when expanding your business globally.
+Considering this move’s impact on their lives, it’s important to think outside the box and ensure they are comfortable and supported at every step.

-“It has become critical for organizations to have an understanding of applicable laws and regulations concerning issues such as minimum wages and benefits, employment standards, immigration and labor relations in each location.
-A Global PEO can play an important role in helping organizations navigate this complex global employment landscape through offering reliable and country-specific solutions and expert advice on matters related to compliance,” says Nick Ganzha, CEO and founder at Acumen International.
+“It has become critical for organizations to understand applicable laws and regulations concerning issues such as minimum wages and benefits, employment standards, immigration, and labor relations in each location.
+A Global PEO can play an important role in helping organizations navigate this complex global employment landscape by offering reliable and country-specific solutions and expert advice on compliance-related matters,” says Nick Ganzha, CEO and founder at Acumen International.

 Acumen Global PEO can help you solve the hard puzzle of global employment.
-As a Global PEO partner, we help businesses meet all of their HR needs while also handling compliance issues that are specific to the international arena.
+As a Global PEO partner, we help businesses meet all their HR needs while handling compliance issues in the international arena.
 By offering comprehensive global employment solutions and reality checks about the compliance aspects of employing staff across the globe, we can be an important resource for your in-house HR and Management teams.